buttonsrtoys/mvvm_plus/README.md

 ## That's it!

-The example app in this repo demos much of the above functionality and shows how small and organized `view` classes typically are.
+The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `view` classes typically are.

 If you have questions or suggestions on anything `view`, please do not hesitate to contact me.